yousefebrahimi0/Serverless-IPTV-Hub/README.md

 # 📺 Serverless IPTV Hub

 A powerful, serverless IPTV web player powered entirely by Cloudflare Workers.
-It acts as a proxy to bypass CORS issues, manages M3U playlists using Cloudflare KV, and features a dual-sidebar UI with high-performance 30,000+ global channel search and paginated rendering!
+It acts as a proxy to bypass CORS issues, manages M3U playlists using Cloudflare KV, and features a dual-sidebar UI with high-performance 12,000+ global channel search and paginated rendering!
+(This is a fork!)

 <p align="center" dir="auto">
 <img width="1920" height="953" alt="Serverless IPTV Hub" src="https://github.com/user-attachments/assets/c00fdfa1-8027-4d7c-aa8c-5a877c64796c" />